 These allocations are based on the monthly core demand forecasts presented in the testimony of Rose-Marie Payan (Chapter 3).
-These core storage capacity allocations are used to allocate storage costs among SoCalGas' and SDG&E's core customers.
+These core storage capacity allocations are used to

 B.

 Unaccounted-For (UAF) Gas

 UAF gas is the difference between total receipts into SoCalGas' and SDG&E's respective service territories and total deliveries within SoCalGas' and SDG&E's respective service territories.10 The difference is comprised of the following major elements: accounting, measurement, leakage, theft, and other unexplained unaccounted-for volumes of gas.
 The contributions of each of the major elements to the total UAF were analyzed for each company in a 2006 UAF study, which is the most recent comprehensive analysis of UAF drivers available for SoCalGas and SDG&E.